 6 strategies for IELTS Reading

-1 - Read the text first
+1 - Read the questions

-2 - Read the questions first
+2 - Read the text

 3 - What is the vocabulary telling you